A Divorce Financial Planner + Divorce Coach can help you assess your financial options

 Whether you have hired an attorney or not, there are financial decisions you will make as part of your divorce process and they will probably impact the rest of your life.
 Negotiating a divorce settlement requires that you understand the long and short term implication of your decisions.
-This is a time to have a thinking partner on your side, someone with experience in divorce finances, to address the financial issues at hand, consider the options, so you may make the important decisions.
+This is a time to have a thinking partner on your side, someone with experience in divorce finances, to address the financial issues at hand, help you consider the options, so you and your attorney may make the important decisions.

 During this challenging chapter, it is important to have someone that is uniquely qualified to help you with the financial aspects of divorce and is also empathetic to the emotional roller coaster it can become.
 As your thinking partner and ally, Jessica Garcia is the person you need at this time of transition.

 We invite you to take an important next step.
 Schedule an initial consultation, a complimentary phone conversation, so we may discuss your needs and how we may help you in this journey of divorce.
 Based in North Carolina, we serve clients throughout the U.S.

 The law is only one part of the divorce process.
-When it comes time to divide marital assets, and other financial decisions to be made during divorce, it is important to be well-informed.
-As your financial strategist we help you explore scenarios to consider in your negotiations and work through the relevant issues with you.
+When it comes time to divide marital assets, and other financial decisions to be made, it is important to be well-informed and rely on someone with a financial background.
+We will explore scenarios to consider in your negotiations and work through the relevant issues with you.

 The term "gray divorce" is used to describe a change in recent years, an increase in the rate of couples getting divorced that are over age 50.
 Many of those divorces are marriages that are 25 years plus.
 This is our specialty.

 At Brainstormingwomen, the majority of our clients are from long-term marriages, who have put aside their career aspirations to raise a family, and then suddenly are blindsided by divorce.
 The complexities are greater and of important significance when doing our analysis and looking to a new future.
 You should be asking a lot of questions when getting divorced.

 There are several factors that must be addressed in the finances of a gray divorce: